 While some direct sourcing networks allow employers to search candidates by keywords relating to the work, others will automatically pair available projects with the best pre-screened, qualified candidates.
 This helps to minimize the time spent on recruiting functions.

 Engaging talent using a direct sourcing networks not only allows employers to quickly and efficiently engage talent, they also help eliminate time spend on administrative tasks such as compliance and onboarding duties.
 This means contingent workers can complete work easier and faster.

 Higher retention rates and worker loyalty

 Direct sourcing platforms and tools make it easy to engage and communicate with talent.
 Contingent workers expect and appreciate flexibility and choose to engage with organizations that understand this motivation driver and use tools that make the experience as seamless as possible.
 These worker and client relationships generate retention and loyalty.

 Increased flexibility and ability to engage niche talent

 Building a pool of pre-vetted, qualified talent that has previously engaged with or completed work for your organization makes it easy to engage and deploy skilled contingent workers when the need arises.

 When direct sourcing is done right, the platform or networks built by organizations can also reduce the risk of compliance violations.
 These Direct Sourcing platforms offer flexible engagements with built-in processes that allow talent to work the way they prefer to work while also maintaining compliance with each engagement.

-An effective direct sourcing program can be as easy, or difficult as you make it - it all depends on your goals and approach.
+Designing an effective direct sourcing program and building Direct Sourcing channels can be as easy, or difficult as you make it - it all depends on your goals and approach.
 A basic program will offer a clear framework for onboarding and managing your contingent workforce safely over the engagement lifecycle.